Ready to embark on a new build project? Find out how much you can save on insurance by dwelling in the newest house in the neighborhood.

 Once the new house is completed, reassess the home’s replacement cost and update your insurance coverage to a standard policy.
 Learn more about what home insurance covers.

-One of the best ways to avoid overpaying is to shop for a new policy regularly, and don't be afraid to make the switch if another company is offering a cheaper deal.
-Even with discounts, there's a chance you can get a better rate elsewhere as some insurers are just more expensive than others.
+One of the best ways to avoid overpaying is to shop for a new policy regularly, and don't be afraid to make the switch if another home insurance company is offering a cheaper deal.
+Even with discounts, there's a chance you can get a lower insurance premium elsewhere as some insurers are just more expensive than others — however, you'll need to make sure you're not getting worse coverage options in exchange for a cheaper homeowners insurance quote.
 See below for more expert tips on how to save.

 A bundling discount is one of the more common discounts that can be found at most insurance companies.
 Already have auto insurance?
 Look into bundling home insurance and car insurance with the same insurer to save about $268 per year, on average.